Save money by knowing your insurance needs and what your card covers.

 Best credit cards with car rental insurance in the U.S.:

 If there’s one thing travel and auto rental experts agree on, it’s this: Use a card that offers primary coverage if you have one.
 Then, if you damage or wreck your rental car, you won’t have to file a claim with your auto insurance.
 “That alone can save you a tremendous amount of money in the long term, because you avoid any chance of your premiums going up from a claim,” Weinberg says.

 Fortunately, more cards are offering primary coverage.
-The following cards, as of October 2015, offer primary coverage, and should be your first choice when renting a car in the U.S.:
+The following credit cards, as of January 2018, offer primary coverage, and should be your first choice when renting a car in the U.S.:

-- Many rewards business cards (Most require that your rental is for business use for the coverage to apply)
+Many of the best rewards business cards also offer rental car insurance (Most require that your rental is for business use for the coverage to apply).

 If you’re renting outside the country, even credit cards that offer secondary coverage will step in as your primary insurer.
 Why?
 Because most personal auto insurance policies don’t apply once you leave the country.